Yacine-Benali/adce_chat/README.md

 # adce_chat

-this project is inteded to be use as a refrence project for the mobile apps development training ECHOES program
+this project is intended to be used as a reference project for the mobile apps development training ECHOES program

 |                                             Welcom Screen                                              |                                             Profile Screen                                             |
 | :----------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------: |